Euro zone yields rise as European downturn eases slightly

 The ECB halted a streak of 10 straight hikes in October, leaving interest rates at a record high of 4%.

+Euro zone inflation is falling as expected, or even a bit faster, but the ECB must keep the possibility of an interest rate hike on the table, policymakers agreed last month, according to the account of their Oct.
+25-26 meeting.

-Traders on Thursday reckoned the ECB will cut rates by almost 90 bps by December 2024, according to pricing in derivatives markets, slightly less than expected at the start of the week.
+Traders on Thursday reckoned the ECB will cut rates by almost 90 bps by December 2024, according to pricing in derivatives markets.

+But financial markets are too optimistic in their bets for rate cuts and such benign pricing actually raises the risk that another hike may be needed, Belgian policymaker Pierre Wunsch told a German newspaper.

 (Reporting by Harry Robertson; Editing by Emelia Sithole-Matarise, Kirsten Donovan)